I'll Walk Beside You (film)

 I'll Walk Beside You is a 1943 British drama film directed by Maclean Rogers and starring Richard Bird, Lesley Brook and Percy Marmont.
+It was written by Kathleen Butler and Mabel Constanduros and produced by Butcher's Film Service.

 It takes its name from the song "I'll Walk Beside You" by Alan Murray and Edward Lockton, which is played over the opening credits and used as a refrain throughout.
-The film's production company, Butcher's Film Service, named several of their films after popular songs.